| ||What are winter annuals and when is the best time to control them?

 When is the best time to control perennial weeds?

-Perennials are best controlled in early fall when they are still actively growing.
-This generally happens before harvest.
-Post-harvest glyphosate has had inconsistent results with perennials such as Canada thistle, as there is usually poor re-growth after harvest.
-However, dandelions may be more active in the cool fall conditions than in hot dry conditions.
+Perennial weeds are best controlled in early fall when they are still actively growing, which is generally just prior to harvest.
+Post-harvest glyphosate has had inconsistent results with perennials such as Canada thistle, as there is usually poor re-growth after they have been cut off at harvest.
 As a general rule of thumb, perennials are best controlled with pre-harvest herbicide, but can also be controlled with a post-harvest application if there is enough re-growth.
+However, dandelion is different.
+Dandelion weeds are more actively growing in the cool fall conditions than in hot dry conditions and research indicates that the ideal time to control dandelion is from September 15 to 30.

 A few common perennial weeds include Canada thistle, quackgrass, dandelion, and foxtail barley.